 What we have learnt so far

-After eight years and over 80 birds tagged we have learnt a huge amount about Cuckoo migration and the risks and challenges that these amazing birds face.
-It is clear these challenges vary between years; by continuing this project into a ninth year and beyond, we aim to understand how these birds are affected by long-term environmental variation.
+After 12 years and over 100 birds tagged, we have learnt a huge amount about Cuckoo migration and the risks and challenges that these amazing birds face.
+It is clear these challenges vary between years; by continuing this project we aim to understand how these birds are affected by long-term environmental variation.

 Survival and population declines

 Cuckoo numbers are declining in the UK, albeit with marked regional variation.
 There is no evidence that this is due to reduced numbers of young Cuckoos being produced; although data on productivity is limited, studies have found no evidence that the availability of host species, such as Reed Warbler and Meadow Pipit, is driving these declines.
 One of the aims of the BTO Cuckoo Project is, therefore, to understand what drives the mortality rates of adult Cuckoos.
 Knowing where and when tagged Cuckoos die is as important as knowing where they go.

 Across the first four years of the project, we found that Cuckoos migrating via Spain were much more likely to die before they reached sub-Saharan Africa than those migrating via Italy.
 We also found that the birds using the Spanish route came from those parts of the UK where the species is declining, and that the proportion of Spanish-route birds in local populations correlated with the degree of recent population decline seen in the region.